Uber Driver Attacked in San Francisco After Refusing Ride to 3 Women Over No Mask

 Other videos have also surfaced on social media, posted by one of the women believed to have been in the car.

-NBC Bay Area reached out to her for comment, but have not heard back.
+NBC Bay Area reached out to her for comment but has not heard back.
 Uber and Lyft say she’s banned from using their platforms.

 Khadka said he’s still shaken and can’t watch the video anymore.
 He hopes the women are arrested.